stafiprotocol/developer/docs/architecture/cosmoslsd.md

 ### Integration

-To let users be able to stake LSM share tokens in Listake Cosmos LSD Stack, Listake Cosmos SDK will pack a series of messages in one transaction on the Cosmos Hub.
+To let users be able to stake LSM share tokens, StaFi Cosmos Stack packs a series of messages in one transaction on the Cosmos Hub.

 1. RedeemToken this untokenize user's share token to token.
 2. Redelegate to validator selected by Validator Selector
 3. TokenizeShare re-tokenizes user's delegation
-4. OwnerTransfer transfers owner tokenized share record to Listake Cosmos LSD PoolAccount so that StakeManager can withdraw the user's delegation reward
+4. OwnerTransfer transfers owner tokenized share record to StaFi Cosmos LSD PoolAccount so that StakeManager can withdraw the user's delegation reward
 5. ShareTokenTransfer transfers the user's share token to PoolAccount so that user can receive rATOM in return.

 ## Quick Duplicate

-For any cosmos AppChain including Cosmos, you can directly deploy the Listake Cosmos LSD contract on Neutron, just modify the connect_id, because the connect_id determines a pair of source chain and target chain, and different projects only have different source chains and target chains.
+For any cosmos AppChain including Cosmos, you can directly deploy the StaFi Cosmos LSD contract on Neutron, just modify the connect_id, because the connect_id determines a pair of source chain and target chain, and different projects only have different source chains and target chains.

 But there are basic requirements for an ordinary app chain: